Unity makes strength: South Africa

 On 17 January 1852, the United Kingdom, ruler of the Cape Colony, approved the independence of the South African Republic in the Sand River Convention.
 "Eendragt maakt magt" was the motto on the new state's shield, and in 1888 it decided it should only use high Dutch (not Afrikaans) as its only official language.
 Rendered in Latin, the motto of the Union of South Africa from 1910 until 1961 was "Ex Unitate Vires" ("Out of Unity, Strength").
 After 1961, as the Republic of South Africa, the motto was rendered on coins in both Afrikaans (as "Eendrag maak mag") and in English (as "Unity is Strength").
 The motto was changed in 2000 to "ǃke e: ǀxarra ǁke", which is "Unity in diversity" written in ǀXam.

 United States

-The motto of Brooklyn, a borough of New York City founded by Dutch settlers, is "Eendraght maeckt maght".
+The motto of Brooklyn, a borough of New York City founded by Dutch settlers, is "Een Draght Mackt Maght".
 It appears on Brooklyn's seal and flag.
 Additionally, it is the motto of The Collegiate School, the oldest primary and secondary school in the United States.
 The motto Eendragt maakt magt also appears on the badge of the police force of Holland, Michigan, combined with God zij met ons, but written as God Zy Met Ons ("God be with us").